 A multi-layered, made-to-order egg sandwich is staple breakfast fare when we are at home in the mountains.
-It is nourishment spiced with location, now entwined in longstanding tradition.
+It is nourishment spiced with geography and longstanding tradition.
 The ritual evolved, as things often do, from something I read.

-With Aunt Gwen leading the way, Mary Frances and her younger sister hiked the hills and cliffs above the beach, singing hymns and marching songs at the top of their lungs.
-And always, there was an egg sandwich, or two, carefully tucked into their pockets.
+With Aunt Gwen leading the way, Mary Frances and her younger sister Anne hiked the hills and cliffs above the beach singing hymns and marching songs at the top of their lungs.
+There was always an egg sandwich or two carefully tucked into their pockets.

-I love this description because it encompasses much more than satisfying simple physical hunger.
-Fisher was learning, at a young age, that the right combination of food, company, and spiritual nourishment were a metaphor for living well.
-The spiritual ingredients of those egg sandwiches included “equal parts of hunger and happiness”, a hillside sunset, and companions she loved.
+What I love about this story is that it is about satisfaction beyond physical hunger.
+Fisher was learning, as a child, that the right combination of food, company, and spiritual nourishment was a metaphor for living well.
+The ingredients of those egg sandwiches included “equal parts of hunger and happiness”, a hillside sunset, and companions she loved.

-There are no cliffs overlooking the ocean where our cabin is located, but cool summer mornings and darkly cold winter ones stimulate good appetites.
-Mountain views, towering ponderosa pines and native wildlife provide our spiritual geography.
-When we are in residence in Colorado, family and friends are often with us.
-With Fisher’s story in mind, a tradition was born around the kitchen table in winter and the front porch in summer—our mountain version of the fried egg sandwich.
+There are no cliffs overlooking an ocean where our cabin is located, but cool summer mornings and cold winter ones stimulate good appetites.
+Mountain views, towering ponderosa pines and native wildlife are our spiritual geography.
+When home in Colorado, family and friends are often with us.
+A tradition was born around the kitchen table in winter and the front porch in summer—our mountain version of the fried egg sandwich.

-Aunt Gwen’s original recipe was well documented.
-It started with heating the grease from whatever was cooked the day before in a large flat-bottomed skillet.
+Aunt Gwen’s recipe was well documented by Fisher.
+It started by heating the grease from whatever was cooked the day before in a large flat-bottomed skillet.
 When the fragrant drippings reached a smoking hot temperature, an egg was dropped in, the yolk broken, and quickly fried so that the edges were crisply brown and barely digestible.
 Next, two slices of good bread were added to the pan and browned on one side only.
 The cooked egg was slapped into the middle of the bread slices and pressed together.
 Finally, the whole thing was wrapped in wax paper that partially melted into the sandwich, small pieces of which were consumed when bit into with hunger and a happy heart.
-An ocean hillside sunset and good companionship completed satisfaction of body and soul.

-As an aid to digestion and modern taste preferences, this is our contemporary version.
+As an aid to digestion and modern taste preferences, this is our version.

 ROCKY MOUNTAIN EGG SANDWICH